Charlie Dizon

-April Rose Dizon Matienzo (born April 12, 1996), better known by her screen name Charlie Dizon, is a Filipino actress.
+April "Carlie" Rose Dizon Matienzo (born April 12, 1996) is a Filipino actress.
 Her acting breakthrough came in the 2020 Metro Manila Film Festival entry Fan Girl.
 Her accolades include a Gawad Urian Award, a Metro Manila Film Festival Award, a Star Award and two EDDYS Awards.

+Early life and education

+April Rose Dizon Matienzo was born on April 12, 1996 in Agoncillo, Batangas.
+She is the youngest of four sisters in her family.
+Initially, her family valued academics over show business, expecting her to focus on traditional studies.
+She attended the University of Santo Tomas (UST) where she was a second-year nursing student.

 Career

 Dizon made her acting debut in 2017 in the film Finally Found Someone, it was followed by appearances, in the same year, in the films Loving in Tandem, and Seven Sundays.

 In 2018, Dizon appeared in the film Sin Island.
 Prior to her appearance in the said film, she was credited using her real name and was not formally introduced using her stage name until a month later.
 In March, Dizon was one of the thirteen aspiring actors introduced by Star Magic dubbed the 2018 Star Magic Circle and would make her television debut in Bagani.

 A year later, Dizon appeared in the fantasy-drama series Parasite Island.

 In 2020, Dizon appeared in the television series A Soldier's Heart and in the films Four Sisters Before the Wedding and Fan Girl.
 Dizon's portrayal of the titular character earned her the Best Actress Award in the Metro Manila Film Festival and The EDDYS in 2021.

 She appeared in the television series My Sunset Girl and Viral Scandal in 2021.

 In 2023, she starred in the romance film Third World Romance where she won the Best Actress award in Gawad Urian and The EDDYS in 2024.